TSN2222/app-hub/README.md

 # app-hub
-A hub for multiple features
+A hub for API practice